mdrhmn/dj-realtime-login-status-update/README.md

 ## Run Project Locally

-To run this app in your local environment, run the following preferably in a a virtual environment:
+To run this app in your local environment, run the following preferably in a virtual environment:

 ```
 pip install -r requirements.txt